Amazon’s Echo Sub is a product for no one

-You’ve probably heard the news: Amazon announced a premium smart speaker that’s meant to go head-to-head with Apple’s HomePod and Google Home Max.
+You’ve probably heard the news: Amazon announced a premium smart speaker that’s meant to go head to head with Apple’s HomePod and Google Home Max.
 It’s called the Echo Sub, and it pairs with existing Echo devices to create an impromptu 1.1 or 2.1 sound system.

-That’s great and all, and I applaud Amazon for dipping its toes into high-end audio without alienating fist-gen Echo adopters.
-But here’s the thing: the voice-enabled Hi-Fi ship sailed a long time ago.
+That’s great and all, and I applaud Amazon for dipping its toes into high-end audio without alienating first-gen Echo adopters.
+But here’s the thing: The voice-enabled Hi-Fi ship sailed a long time ago.
 Apple’s HomePod, which launched in February, already has 70 percent of the burgeoning $200-and-up smart speaker segment.

 If the HomePod were the only high-end smart speaker Amazon had to contend with, it might have a fighting chance — after all, Apple’s product starts at $350, and its voice assistant of choice — Siri — doesn’t offer nearly as many integrations or third-party apps as Amazon’s Alexa.
 But I predict that the real competition will come from none other than Amazon’s ecosystem partners, which run circles around the Echo in terms of features.

 Take Bose, for example.
-In August, it announced its first voice-enabled speaker — the Home Speaker 500 — powered by Amazon’s Alexa Voice Service, a suite of APIs and tools that let any developer integrate Alexa voice capabilities into their own products (Google Assistant support is reportedly on the way).
+In August, the company announced its first voice-enabled speaker — the Home Speaker 500 — powered by Amazon’s Alexa Voice Service, a suite of APIs and tools that let any developer integrate Alexa voice capabilities into their own products (Google Assistant support is reportedly on the way).
 The $400 speaker has a built-in color screen, two drivers that output tracks in two-channel stereo, and the “widest soundstage” of any smart speaker on the market (according to Bose, at least).

 And look at Sonos.
 Its $400 Alexa-powered Beam soundbar (with Siri and Google Assistant voice controls on the way) has a five-microphone array, touch-sensitive controls, and an HDMI port for easy pairing with televisions.
 Heck, it’s even got AirPlay 2 onboard, which lets folks with iOS devices beam music to it over Wi-Fi.